-In November 2021, the Company granted up to a maximum of 956,145 Performance Stock Units (PSUs) to employees.
+In November 2021, the Company granted up to a maximum of 956,145 performance stock units ("PSUs") to employees under the 2017 Plan.
 Each PSU represents a right to receive one share of the Company's common stock upon vesting.
-The performance-based stock units granted in 2021 will vest on December 31, 2023 based upon i) continued service and ii) the achievement of specific clinical development and regulatory performance events, as approved by the compensation committee.
+The performance-based stock units granted in 2021 will vest on December 31, 2023 based upon i) continued service through the vesting date and (ii) the achievement of specific clinical development and regulatory performance events, as approved by the compensation committee.
 PSU awards granted are valued at the market price of the Company's common stock on the date of grant.
 The Company recognizes stock-based compensation expense for the fair value of these PSUs for the awards that are probable of vesting over the service period.
 During each financial period, management estimates the probable number of PSU's that would vest until the ultimate achievement of the performance goal is known.
-At December 31, 2021, the Company estimates that 51.6% of the PSUs granted in November 2021 will be eligible to vest.
+At December 31, 2022, the Company estimates that 32.3% of the PSUs granted will be eligible to vest.

-A summary of the Company's performance stock unit activity for the year ended December 31, 2021 is as follows:
+A summary of the Company's performance stock unit activity for the year ended December 31, 2022 is as follows: